 Users may voluntarily supply personal data such as contact details, e-mail address, etc., for example when requesting information through e-mail communications.
 These data are processed in order to fulfil and respond to Users’ requests or perform related activities.

 Data processing will be carried out either manually or through electronic media, in compliance with the Organization’s privacy policies and the principles of correctness, lawfulness, transparency, relevance, completeness and process limitation, data minimization and accuracy.
-The organization and processing of the data and the reason for the processing will follow logics strictly related to the pursued objectives and be performed in a manner suitable to grant security, integrity and confidentiality of processed data.
+The organization and processing of the data and the reason for the processing will follow logic strictly related to the pursued objectives and be performed in a manner suitable to grant security, integrity and confidentiality of processed data.
 Such measures shall be upgraded and increased from time to time in accordance with technological advancement, in order to assure confidentiality, availability and integrity of processed data.

 Personal data may be disclosed to appropriate third parties deemed as Recipients or to persons authorized to process personal data under Data Controller’s authority.
 In order to correctly perform all processing activities necessary for the scopes indicated in this policy, the following Recipients might process personal data: